NH State House: Hillsborough County District 28 (HI-28) – Weare (2 seats)

 I have a background in law and have trained college students in debate and public policy for over 40 years.
 This has prepared me to study policy alternatives.
 I would use my skills to help create and fight for good legislation.

-I have been the Production Manager for a 200 family CSA (community supported agriculture) made up of five certified organic farms for 20+ years.
+I have been the Production Manager for a 200-family CSA (community supported agriculture) made up of six certified organic farms for 20+ years.
 This has involved organizing crops, making budgets, and grant writing.

 When our children were little, I was a stay-at-home dad.
-This has taught me to respect the important work of our caregivers –people who care for their children, those who care for a spouse, or who help an aging parent or neighbor.
+This has taught me to respect the important work of caregivers – people who care for their children, those who care for a spouse, or who help an aging parent or neighbor.

 I have volunteered as a coach with youth teams in jump rope and robotics for over 15 years.
-This has given me the wonderful opportunity to work with children, get to know their parents, and to listen to their concerns for the community and the world at large.
+This has given me the wonderful opportunity to work with children, get to know their parents, and to listen to their concerns.

 =========================================================================================================